kaitai/commodities-exploration/README.md

 Exploring commodities with R and Python (messy)

 Going from zero to a safe residential neighborhood speed, and then maybe 60, with commodities data.

+Also working out github workflow on this computer.